Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 ETL stands for extract, transform and load, and this is exactly what happens with your data.
 This is what an ETL process works like:

-The main role of ETL tools is to gather the data from a large variety of sources, transform it into a format that can be used later on, and then run an analysis on that cloud data to get actionable insights.
+The main role of ETL tools is to gather the data from a large variety of sources, transform it into a format that can be used later on, and then analyze that cloud data in your favorite BI tools to get actionable insights.

 PS.
 Many modern business users prefer ELT to ETL because the data is transformed simultaneously as it is being loaded.
 This functionality makes the entire process much quicker.